 You pay your bills on time (gas, electric, car finance)

 You're registered to vote

-You don't max out all available credit
+You don't max out all available credit (number of credit accounts)

 You haven't made multiple credit applications in a short space of time

 You have a good 'credit mix' (a mixture of different types of credit e.g personal loan, credit cards and mortgages)

 You don't have any CCJs and you haven't been declared bankrupt